opensearch-project/project-website/_posts/2025-01-30-one-click-deepseek-integration.md

 }
 ```

-### [Optional] Step 2: Create a conversation memory
+### (Optional) Step 2: Create a conversation memory

-[NOTE]: A new conversation is automatically created if conversation memory is not established in this step.
+**Note**: If you skip this step and don't create a conversation memory, a new conversation will be created automatically.

 Assuming that you created a k-NN index and ingested the data to use vector search, you can now create a conversation memory.
-For more information about creating a k-NN index, see k-NN index.
-For more information about vector search, see Vector search.
-For more information about ingesting data, see Ingest RAG data into an index.
+For more information about creating a k-NN index, see [k-NN index](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/).
+For more information about vector search, see [Vector search](https://opensearch.org/docs/latest/search-plugins/vector-search/).
+For more information about ingesting data, see [Ingest RAG data into an index](https://opensearch.org/docs/latest/search-plugins/conversational-search/#step-4-ingest-rag-data-into-an-index).

 Create a conversation memory to store all messages from a conversation:

 ```json